telefonicaid/iot-activation/docs/RaspberryPi_StarterKit.md

 ##### Set up your SSH client in Linux
 from a terminal window:
 ```
 ssh –p 22 pi@00.00.00.00 -> Raspberry IP
 ```
 ##### Set up your SSH client in Windows

+There is a wide variety of SSH clients that you can use.
+Many of them are free!!

-Download Putty from www.putty.org and install it
+But if you know which one to choose, we can recommend download Putty from www.putty.org and install it

 Open putty and write the Raspberry's IP in the Host Name box Select SSH like Connection type and Port 22